West Virginia University Utilizes the FWI Software Platform to Create a Centralized Digital Signage System

 When WVU approached Four Winds Interactive (FWI) in 2013, the University had a pre-existing digital signage network consisting of 80 screens, called InfoStations.
 The signs were used for daily campus-wide, site-specific and automated emergency alert messaging.

-After reviewing multiple other providers, WVU selected the FWI platform due to its superior flexibility, network security and high level of functionality.
+After reviewing multiple other providers, WVU selected the FWI platform due to its superior flexibility, network security and high level of functionality which are important factors in digital signage for schools and education.
 In only three years with FWI, WVU created eight unique interactive touchscreen experiences, more than 50 unique templates, and expanded their network to include over 140 screens across their Morgantown campus.
 They are currently expanding that network to their additional regional campuses.

 WVU was looking to update their pre-existing content management solution.
 They needed additional flexibility within the template management and scheduling functions as well as the ability to leverage interactivity for donor recognition and hall of fame projects.
 The University also wanted to enable building-specific wayfinding.